mmwillet/TTS.cpp/examples/quantize/README.md

 ### Usage

+**Please note** Quantization and lower precision conversion is currently only supported for Parler TTS models.

 In order to get a detailed breakdown of the functionality currently available you can call the cli with the `--help` parameter.
 This will return a breakdown of all parameters:
 ```commandline
 ./quantize --help